SilverAzide/Gadgets/README.md

 Arguably, some of the best and most popular Vista and Windows 7 Gadgets for system monitoring were done by [AddGadgets.com](http://addgadgets.com/).
 Unfortunately, with the deprecation of the Gadget platform and outright banning of gadgets by some corporate policies, these gadgets have become obsolete.
 Gadgets aren't supported in Windows 8 or Windows 10 without hacks and workarounds and often they break after applying Windows Updates.

-I've searched everywhere to find equivalent gadgets, and finally found one on the Rainmeter forums, the "All CPU Meter" skin, by user james31231.
-The skin never made it out of beta, so I've completed his original work and expanded the suite to include a number of the most widely used AddGadgets.com gadgets.
+Rainmeter is a free, open-source application for Windows PCs.
+It is a platform that enables skins to run on the desktop.
+I've taken the most widely used AddGadgets.com gadgets and re-imagined them in a new suite of Rainmeter Gadgets.
 For help and more, visit the Gadgets on the [Rainmeter Forums](https://forum.rainmeter.net/viewtopic.php?f=27&t=20699).

 **[Download the latest version here (5.5.x)](https://github.com/SilverAzide/Gadgets/releases/download/v5.5.x/Gadgets_5.5.x.rmskin)**